This is an organic on-going list of resources so please feel free to email us any online sites or organisations that you have found to be helpful.

 Childline provides children and young people with confidential and free support online, or via text, phone and email.
 Click here or call 0800 1111

 Papyrus Hopeline offers a support helpline for young people who are feeling suicidal.
-Call 0800 068 41 41 or visit the website here for details of how to text or email.
+Call 0800 068 41 41 or visit the website here.

 Young Minds offers lots of resources for young people and their parents about youth mental health, including a helpline. www.youngminds.org.uk